amandamxavier/connections/README.md

 Game produced on Unity for Women Game Jam 2020 Edition!

-We'll tell stories about persons represented by letters of the LGBTQIA+ by putting the players on their point of view.
+We'll tell stories about people represented by letters of the LGBTQIA+ by putting the players on their point of view.

 ## Getting Started